passport/www.passportjs.org/docs/authenticate.md

 [Express](https://expressjs.com/) and its even more minimalist sibling [Connect](https://github.com/senchalabs/connect).
 Given its popularity, middleware is easily adaptable to other web frameworks.

-A basic route that that authenticates a user with a username and password:
+A basic route that authenticates a user with a username and password:

 ```javascript
 app.post('/login/password',